Raising Dion

-Raising Dion is an American superhero drama streaming television series that premiered on October 4, 2019 on Netflix.
+Raising Dion is an American superhero drama television series that premiered on October 4, 2019, on Netflix.
 It is based on the 2015 comic book and short film of the same name by Dennis Liu.
 In January 2020, Netflix renewed the series for a second and final season which premiered on February 1, 2022.

 Premise

 Raising Dion follows the story of a woman named Nicole who raises her son Dion after the death of her husband Mark.
-The normal dramas of raising a son as a single mom are amplified when Dion starts to manifest several magical, superhero-like abilities.
+The normal dramas of raising a son as a single mom are amplified when Dion starts to manifest several superhero-like abilities.
 Nicole must now keep her son's gifts secret with the help of Mark's best friend Pat, and protect Dion from people out to exploit him while figuring out the origin of his abilities.